erlichlab/delayTP/data/README.md

 File            		| Description
 -----           		|------------
-delayTP.mat			| fits and timing data for main figures all_trials.RData | trials from the main experiment in an R dataframe drop1.RData | data for the 'drop1' analysis posterior_delaytp.mat | results from [brms](https://github.com/paul-buerkner/brms) fits
+delaytp.mat			| fits and timing data for main figures all_trials.RData | trials from the main experiment in an R dataframe drop1.RData | data for the 'drop1' analysis posterior_delaytp.mat | results from [brms](https://github.com/paul-buerkner/brms) fits